Euler's partition theorem for all moduli and new companions to Rogers-Ramanujan-Andrews-Gordon identities: Statement of theorem

-If we let $z_{1}=z_{2}=\dots z_{m-1}=z$, we get the result that the number of partitions of $n$ with parts repeated at most $m-1$ times and total alternating sum $\Sigma_{1}+\Sigma_{2}+\dots +\Sigma_{m-1}$ is equal to the number of partitions of $n$ with no parts congruent to $0$ modulo $m$ and $\Sigma_{1}+\Sigma_{2}+\dots +\Sigma_{m-1}$ parts, which is the refinement of a Glaisher's theorem: \begin{theorem}[Glaisher \cite{Pak}] The number of partitions of $n$ with parts repeated at most $m-1$ times is equal to the number of partitions of $n$ with no parts is congruent to $0$ modulo $m$. \end{theorem} When the alternating sum type is pure type, this conjecture is reduce to Theorem 1.1 due to Pak-Postinikov.
-When $m$ is $2$, this conjecture is reduce to the refinement of Euler's theorem due to Bessenrodt, Kim and Yee.
+If we let $z_{1}=z_{2}=\dots z_{m-1}=z$, we get the result that the number of partitions of $n$ with parts repeated at most $m-1$ times and total alternating sum $\Sigma_{1}+\Sigma_{2}+\dots +\Sigma_{m-1}$ is equal to the number of partitions of $n$ with no parts congruent to $0$ modulo $m$ and $\Sigma_{1}+\Sigma_{2}+\dots +\Sigma_{m-1}$ parts, which is a refinement of Glaisher's theorem: \begin{theorem}[Glaisher \cite{Pak}] The number of partitions of $n$ with parts repeated at most $m-1$ times is equal to the number of partitions of $n$ with no parts is congruent to $0$ modulo $m$. \end{theorem} When the alternating sum type is pure type, this theorem reduces to Theorem 1.1 due to Pak-Postnikov.
+When $m$ is $2$, this theorem reduces to the refinement of Euler's theorem due to Bessenrodt, Kim and Yee.

-We give $n=10$ and $m=3, 4$ to illustrate this conjecture.
+We give $n=11, m=3$ and $n=10, m=4$ to illustrate this theorem.
 We list partitions in $P$, their alternating sum types and the numbers on the left, and the corresponding parts for partitions in $Q$ on the right.
 We only list all partitions with mixed types.